 Hansen added that while supporters of the fee increase say only 8 percent of slaughter animals come from public lands, "that's not too encouraging if you happen to be in the 8 percent. . .
 That 8 percent go way back to when the pioneers went into those valleys."

 The argument on grazing fees comes amid heightened concern in southern Utah by cattlemen that environmentalists are trying to force them off their land by threatening even to shoot their cattle - and some have already been killed.

-While Hansen, Orton, Garn and Hatch have taken clear stands against increasing grazing fees, Rep. Wayne Owens, D-Utah, has taken a more fuzzy stand.
-He abstained on the vote about similar grazing fee increases last year, saying he wanted to prevent a conflict of interest because of grazing permits his family owns in southern Utah.
+While Hansen, Orton, Garn and Hatch have taken clear stands against increasing grazing fees, Rep. Wayne Owens, D-Utah, abstained from last year's vote, saying he wanted to prevent a conflict of interest because of grazing permits his family owns in southern Utah.